Siphon880gh/workout-player/README.md

 # Workoute Notebook Player
-## Workout Video Links to Workout Session
+## Automate Exercise Video and Picture Links into a Workout Session

 By Weng Fei Fung.